-At the time of writing, three alternates for the solid deck of the bascule span and the floor framing are being considered:
+Three alternates for the solid deck of the bascule span and the floor framing were considered:

-- 127 mm (5") 4 way grid deck, 1⁄2 filled with lightweight aggregate concrete with a 13 mm (1⁄2") wearing surface, supported on steel stringers and floorbeams. - 2) An "Exodermic" deck, utilizing lightweight aggregate concrete supported on stringers and floorbeams. - 3) An "Exodermic" deck, as above, but eliminating the stringers and spanning from floorbeam to floorbeam, and considering composite action with the floorbeams.
+- 127 mm (5") 4 way grid deck, half filled with lightweight aggregate concrete with a 38 mm (1/2") wearing surface, composite with steel stringers and floorbeams.
+(See Figure 10) - 2) An "Exodermic" deck, utilizing lightweight aggregate concrete supported on stringers and floorbeams.
+(See Figure 10) - 3) An "Exodermic" deck, as above, but eliminating the stringers and spanning from floorbeam to floorbeam, and considering composite action with the floorbeams.